-each of the 4 stages, and their key tasks, are summarised below and captures the integrated PPP assessment process with the Public Investment Management System.
+PPP projects will progress through four (4) stages of development.
+The purpose of each of the four (4) stages, and their key tasks, are summarised below and capture the integrated PPP assessment process with the Public Investment Management System.

 - 1. Project Identification Stage the purpose of this stage is to find those assets and services existing or planned where value for money could possibly be increased if they were done as PPPs.
 The steps in the project identification stage are as follows: - a.
 MDA goes to PIMSec with a proposed public investment project concept.
-PIMSec will be the first formal point of contact for public investment projects which may be considered for development as PPPs. - MDA submits its application to PIMSec which includes mandatory high level PPP screening questions.
-The questions are mainly geared towards determining: - any issue (legal, social, environmental, technical) of which the MDA is aware may preclude or impede the project's development as a PPP - the private sector interest and capacity to undertake the obligations which will be assumed (finance, operate, maintain the asset) and - which functions and risks will be retained by private sector and those to be retained by Government - c.
-The MDA submits the completed form to PIMSec for review and assessment. - d.
-PIMSec, based on review of the PPP screening requests the DBJ and the MoF PPP Unit to comment on or to provide its assessment of information provided by the MDA as it relates to the suitability of the project to be developed as a PPP. - e.
-The DBJ and MoF PPP Units will submit their written responses to the PIMSec which will complete its assessment of the project concept and submit its recommendation to PIMC for approval, deferral or decline.
+PIMSec will be the first formal point of contact for public investment projects, which may be considered for development as PPPs. - b.
+MDA submits its application to PIMSec for review and assessment.
+The application includes mandatory high level PPP screening questions.
+The questions are mainly geared towards determining: - i.
+Any issue (legal, social, environmental, technical) of which the MDA is aware that may preclude or impede the project's development as a PPP. - ii.
+The private sector interest and capacity to undertake the obligations, which will be assumed (finance, operate, maintain the asset). - iii.
+Which functions and risks will be retained by private sector and those to be retained by Government. - c.
+PIMSec, based on review of the PPP screening, requests the DBJ and the MOFPS PPP Unit to comment on or to assess the information provided by the MDA as it relates to the suitability of the project to be developed as a PPP. - d.
+The DBJ and MOFPS PPP Units will submit their written responses to the PIMSec, which will complete the assessment of the project concept.
+PIMSec submits its recommendation to PIMC for approval, deferral, or decline.